 - Accept responsibility and accountability for one's own behavior when interacting with students, faculty, and staff.

 - Practice personal and academic integrity and expect it from others.

-- Demonstrate respect for others by actively discouraging prejudice, bias, bigotry, violence, coercion or intimidation against any member of the academic community.
+- Support the School of Nursing's zero tolerance of racism or oppressive conduct, bigotry, violence, coercien, or intimidation against any member of the academic community.

 - Demonstrate a willingness to listen and be open to hearing the perspectives of others.
 This includes actively seeking to hear from and making a safe space for voices of dissent.